dendronhq/dendron-site/vault/dendron.faq.md

 ### VS Code is telling me I have to authorize Dendron to run some code

-VS Code recently introduced a feature called [**_workspace trust_**](https://code.visualstudio.com/docs/editor/workspace-trust), which lets you choose whether or not you trust a project folder in VS Code for automatic code execution.
+VS Code have introduced a feature called [**_workspace trust_**](https://code.visualstudio.com/docs/editor/workspace-trust), which lets you choose whether or not you trust a project folder in VS Code for automatic code execution.

-Since Dendron creates a workspace for your notes, VS Code is asking you if you trust the workspace Dendron just created for you.
+Since Dendron creates a workspace for your notes, VS Code is asking you if you trust the workspace that Dendron just created for you.

-You can choose not to trust the workspace and be in **_restricted mode_**.
+If you choose not to trust the workspace and you will be in **_restricted mode_**.

-You can still use all of Dendron's feature in restricted mode except [[hooks|dendron.topic.hooks]].
+You can still use all of Dendron's features in restricted mode except [[hooks|dendron.topic.hooks]].

 ### My firewall is asking if I wanted to open new ports when I use Dendron.
 Why is this?